joice-b/my-projects/README.md

 # my-statistical-analyses
-The Repo is based on the various Statistical analyses that I have done.
-It includes linear regression, hypothesis testing, matrix algebra, data visualization and so on.
-Majority of these are done using R. Analyses and projects using Python are in progress and will be uploaded once finished.
+The Repo is based on the various Statistical analyses and a financial markets project that I have done.
+It includes linear regression, hypothesis testing, matrix algebra, data visualization and so on in the statistical analysis side(majority of these are done using R).
+The Financial markets project consists of monte carlo simulation, optimization, data visualization, generating random weights for components of a portfolio and so on(project done in Python).
-Projects/analyses done using Python are underway and will be updated by 18th November